-Lions Camp Tatiyee gives individuals with special needs the opportunity to spend a week away from home in the White Mountains of Arizona enjoying activities and meeting new friends.
-Through this experience, many campers tell us that they gain independence and confidence by trying new activities and challenging their personal limits.
+Lions Camp Tatiyee is the only organization in Arizona that provides individuals with special needs the opportunity to spend a week away from home in the White Mountains, enjoying activities and meeting new friends, all free-of-charge.

-Located in Pinetop-Lakeside, Arizona at about 7,000 feet, Lions Camp Tatiyee sits on 88 acres in a beautiful Ponderosa Pine forest on the Mogollon Rim.
-Campers have the opportunity to participate in a wide array of programs including: hiking, fishing, swimming, go-karting, art, archery, recreation, nature exploration, cooking, mudpit, talent show, dances, and campfires.
+Since 1958, campers at Lions Camp Tatiyee in Pinetop-Lakeside have enjoyed 40-plus acres of beautiful Ponderosa Pine forest on the Mogollon Rim.
+Campers have the opportunity to participate in a wide array of programs including hiking, fishing, swimming, go-karting, art, archery, recreation, nature exploration, cooking, mud pit, talent show, dances, and campfires.

 In 1960, the camp opened with a solitary cabin and 12 children.
-Over the last 52 years, the camp facilities have expanded significantly.
-Today, when the camp is operating at full capacity which is 72 campers per week, we can serve close to 600 campers per season.
-Camp facilities consist of 4 dormitories that can sleep up to 125 people in bunks, a dining hall with fully equipped kitchen, recreation hall with theatrical stage, indoor heated pool, art room, outdoor ramada, three staff cabins, nature trails, fishing pond, infirmary, baseball field, basketball court, and a sensory therapy room.
+Over our 60 years, camp facilities have expanded significantly.
+Today, when camp is operating at full capacity, we can serve close to 600 campers per season.
+Camp facilities consist of four dormitories that can sleep up to 125 people in bunks, a dining hall with fully equipped kitchen, recreation hall with theatrical stage, indoor heated pool, art room, outdoor ramada, three staff cabins, nature trails, fishing pond, infirmary, baseball field, basketball court, and a sensory therapy room.

-And, most remarkably, throughout these 52 years of service, the Lions of Arizona have NEVER CHARGED A FEE to attend.
-The camp is a 501(c) 3 non profit operating on donations from Lions, individuals, businesses, corporate sponsors and grants.
+And, most remarkably, throughout these years of service, the Lions of Arizona have NEVER CHARGED A FEE to attend.
+The camp is a 501(c) 3 nonprofit operating on donations from Lions, individuals, businesses, corporate sponsors, and grants.
 Even in these difficult economic times, Lions Camp Tatiyee remains committed to providing an incredible camp experience free of charge to families.